lingvejo/lingvejo-frontend/README.md

 # 🌟 **Lingvejo**: The Place of Languages

 Welcome, adventurer, to **Lingvejo**, a world born from the magic of words and the power of languages.
 As you step onto this distant planet, be prepared for a journey that will test your mind, unlock ancient secrets, and help you communicate with the very fabric of reality.

+## **App Concept**:
+- **Theme**: A game-based language-learning app where language and magic are intertwined.
+Users progress through languages (planets), learning grammar, vocabulary, and syntax, which are treated as magical systems.

+## **Story**:
+- Players are transported to distant planets filled with magic and wizards, but they don't know the language of these realms.
+Their journey involves learning the magical properties of each language to become powerful wizards.
+- **Galactic Magic Association (GMA)**: This intergalactic organization is responsible for unlocking the magic of each language-planet.
+They guide the player, provide missions, and offer rewards as the player progresses in language learning.

+## **Learning System**:
+- Each language is a planet, and learning it increases the player's "magical power."
+- The **GMA** certifies the player as they progress in language mastery, with higher proficiency levels granting access to more advanced magic.

+## **Core Gameplay**:
+- The app feels like an adventure game, with each language being treated as a unique planet that players "travel" to and master.
+- Progression is based on mastering different "steps" (units, lessons, modules), each with its own set of challenges, which are akin to magical powers or spells in the game.
+- There are game-like elements such as **leaderboards**, **streaks**, **profile tracking**, and **rewards**.

+## **UI/UX**:
+- The interface is designed to be immersive and professional, with Mantine for UI components.
+The app aims to have a polished, game-like aesthetic with elements such as **quests**, **challenges**, and **spells** that evolve as the player learns.

+## **Languages & Magic**:
+- Language proficiency directly ties into the strength of the player’s magical abilities.
+For example, an **A1** speaker is weaker than a **B2** speaker, reflecting their understanding of the magical world.
+- The game elements make the language-learning experience feel like leveling up in a game.

+---

 ## 🔮 **A Land Beyond the Stars**